dirigible-io/dirigible-io.github.io/docs-blogs/docs/2022/08/10/gcp-gke-dns-istio-letsencrypt-postgresql-keycloak.md

   ![verify-machine-type](/img/posts/20220810/verify-machine-type.png)

-  * Advanced settings.
+  * Advanced settings:
     - In this article we will use `Optimize utilization`.
       Prioritize optimizing utilization over keeping spare resources in the cluster.
 When selected, the cluster autoscaler scales down the cluster more aggressively: it can remove more nodes, and remove nodes faster.
-    - For cluster autoscaler you can configure how many maximum nodes to scale on your requirements.
+    - For cluster autoscaler you can configure how many maximum nodes to scale.
+It depends on your requirements.
 For this article we are going to keep this configuration maximum nodes `3`.
-    - Vertical Pod Autoscaling will ensure taht pods will be deployed on the right node.
+    - Vertical Pod Autoscaling will ensure that the pods will be deployed on the right node.
   ![advanced-settings](/img/posts/20220810/advanced-settings.png)

   * Configure usage metering.